ssoulier/forceteki/docs/implementing-cards.md

 #### Find a similar implementation
 If you're just getting started or working on a more complex card, it can be very useful to find another card that has similar behavior and use its implementation as a starting point.

-Since we are still building up a catalog of SWU cards, you can also look through the catalog of L5R cards to see if you can find any that use similar key words / phrases.
+Since we are still building up a catalog of SWU cards, if you are implementing a complex card with no existing reference you can also look through the catalog of L5R cards to see if you can find any that use similar key words / phrases.
 You can search [EmeraldDB](https://www.emeralddb.org/cards) and find the matching card implementation under [legacy_jigoku/server/game/cards](../legacy_jigoku/server/game/cards).
 Note that the repo has changed slightly from the L5R version so some details will have changed, the dev team can help with that (or with finding relevant card impls).

 ### Create a card file